PlanetTeamSpeakk/PTSCogs/randomshizzle/README.md

 - `[p]kys` the lenny kys copypasta.

 ## Assistance
 Need help?
-Have an idea for a new cog or a new command for any of the already existing cogs?
+Have an idea for a new cog or a new command for this cog?
 Post an issue or contact me (PlanetTeamSpeak#4157) on

 [The official Red - Discord Bot server](https://discord.gg/geqnqEP).
 Or